jensonp/project-steam-engine/backend-deep-dive-fixed.md

 const envConfig = { ...rootEnv, ...localEnv };
 ```

 JavaScript's spread operator creates a new object.
-Keys from `localEnv` overwrite same-named keys from `rootEnv`.
+Keys from `local​Env` overwrite same-named keys from `root​Env`.
 This is the precedence mechanism — **local values win**.

 **Step 5 — Config object construction**: